kofujimura/ERC_TCTC/README.md

         _;
     }

-    // Specifies the contract ID of the token that must be owned by a user with the
+    /**
+     * @notice Grant a role to user who owns a control token specified by the contract ID.
-    // specified role.
-Multiple calls are allowed, in this case the user must own at
+     * Multiple calls are allowed, in this case the user must own at least one of the
+     * specified token.
+     * @param r byte32 The role which you want to grant.
+     * @param c address The address of contract ID of which token the user required to own.
+     */
-    // least one of the specified token. function _grantRoleByToken (bytes32 r, address c) internal {
+    function _grantRoleByToken (bytes32 r, address c) internal {
         _controlTokens[r].push(c);
     }